blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

     - "Write manipulated data to a file."
 keypoints:
     - "NetCDF is a format to store gridded data and widely use in climate science."
+    - "A netCDF file contains dimensions, variables, and attributes."
     - "Xarray is a library to work with NetCDF data in Python."
     - "CMIP data is used in climate modelling."